semrush/intergalactic/website/docs/table-group/table/table.md

 > 💡 **Hover on a row is required for all types of tables.**

-Hover is needed to "highlight" information in vast volumes of data, over which you would like to perform some action (read, delete, open, etc.).
+Hover is needed to "highlight" information in vast volumes of data, with which you would like to perform some action (read, delete, open, etc.).

 - The row changes its state to `hover` when you hover over any area of the row.
 - Thus, if the pointer is positioned over an item, hover remains on the row, and also the hover of the element on which the cursor is pointed is applied.